-Culinary water use outdoors is both expensive and prohibited, except with the expression permission of Kaysville City Public Works.
+Culinary water use outdoors is both expensive and prohibited, except with the express permission of Kaysville City Public Works.

-Kaysville City 2018 Annual Drinking Water Quality Report
+Kaysville City 2019 Annual Drinking Water Quality Report

-Kaysville City is pleased to provide you with this water quality report and to detail our water quality and what it means for you.
-Our goal is, and always has been, to provide you with a safe and dependable supply of drinking water, so we want to inform you about some of our services and the excellent water we have delivered to you over the past year.
+Kaysville City is pleased to provide you with this water quality report and to help detail what it means for you.
+Our goal is, and always has been, to provide a safe and dependable supply of drinking water, so we wanted to provide you with information about our services and the water we have delivered to you over the past year.
+Sampling, analysis and/or monitoring of your water is conducted on an almost daily basis to ensure it is compliant with the drinking water standards established by the Safe Drinking Water Act and other requirements set forth by the U.S. Environmental Protection Agency or the State Division of Drinking Water.
 We are pleased to report that our drinking water is compliant with the various Federal and State requirements.

-Your water is routinely monitored and sampled to ensure that the drinking water standards established by the Safe Drinking Water Act and the U.S. Environmental Protection Agency are met.
-With so many connections (over 8,000) to our water distribution system, proper installation and maintenance of both piping and connections are of paramount importance.
+With so many customer connections (over 8,200) to our water system, proper installation and maintenance of both piping and connections are of paramount importance.
 However, unapproved and improper piping or connections can adversely affect not only water availability, but also its quality.
-A cross connection is an example of an unapproved or improper piping/connection that runs a risk of introducing polluted water or even chemicals into the water supply.
+A cross connection is an unapproved or improper piping/connection that runs a risk of introducing polluted water or even chemicals into the water supply.
 Compromising the water quality can affect your health, as well as that of your family, friends and neighbors.
 Do not make, or allow improper connections to be made, at your home or business.
 Examples of cross connections can be as simple as an unprotected garden hose lying in the puddle next to your home or a sprinkling system without the proper and approved protections.
-If you would like to learn more about protecting your water quality and supply, please contact us.
+Unless otherwise approved, Kaysville City prohibits the use of drinking water for irrigation or industrial/commercial activities.